jessicacousins/fullstack_vite_webapp/README.md

 ### TensorFlow.js and MobileNet Integration

 Using TensorFlow.js, this project includes the MobileNet model for on-device image recognition.
 MobileNet is a lightweight, efficient neural network model designed for mobile and embedded applications, optimized to handle real-world images and general object classification.
 Integrated within the shopping cart, this feature allows users to identify categories of merchandise through direct interaction, enhancing the overall shopping experience with intelligent AI-driven insights.

+### Legal Attribution for TensorFlow.js and MobileNet

+This project uses **TensorFlow.js**, an open-source machine learning library developed by Google, licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+TensorFlow.js enables machine learning capabilities directly in the browser, providing the foundation for real-time image classification within this project.

+The **MobileNet model** used in this project is also developed by Google and licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+MobileNet is a pre-trained model optimized for object classification, integrated here to enhance the shopping experience by identifying merchandise categories.

 ## Blog Feature